nhatcher/nhatcher.github.io/content/post/hugo-and-github.md

 So what is Hugo?.
 It's _a static site generator_.
 You give it some content in the form of markdown (mostly, but you will be able to upload images, JavaScript, CSS,...), make some choices and it produces a bunch of HTML, CSS and JavaScript.
 If you are into programing, this is the _compilation stage_.

-Hugo, follwoing the go programming language spirit, is a single binary.
+Hugo, following the go programming language spirit, is a single binary.
 In less than 50Mb of a single file we have all the power we need.
 You can't double click on it.
 It's a CLI (command line interface) tool.
 But it has hundreds of options.

 Let me walk you through it.